 Nitrofurantoin for urinary tract infections

-If your child has ever had a reaction to any medicine, check with your doctor that your child can have nitrofurantoin, before giving it.
+If your child has ever had a reaction to any medicine, tell your doctor before giving Nitrofurantoin.

 A urinary tract infection (UTI) is caused by bacteria in the urine (wee).
 It is important for your child to take this medicine in the way that your doctor has told you to, so that it kills all the bacteria and gets rid of the infection.
 If the infection is not treated, there is a risk that it could spread to the kidneys, causing damage.